luckyboykg/Ionic3-Ngrx/README.md

 Model: maintains the data and behavior of an application

-View: displays the model in the UI
+View: displays the model on the UI

 Controller: handles the user request and serves as an interface between View & Model components